-Parameter Description CUs One CU consists of one vCPU and 4 GB of memory.
-The number of CUs ranges from 2 to 10000.
-Job Manager CUs Number of CUs allowed for the job manager.
+Name Description CUs One CU has one vCPU and 4-GB memory.
+The number of CUs ranges from 2 to 10,000.
+Job Manager CUs Set the number of CUs on a management unit.
 The value ranges from 1 to 4.
-The default value is 1 .
+The default value is 1.
 Parallelism Maximum number of parallel operators in a job.
-The value ranges from 1 to 10000.
+The value ranges from 1 to 10,000.
 NOTE The value must be less than or equal to four times the number of compute units (CUs minus the number of job manager CUs).
 You are advised to set this parameter to a value greater than that configured in the code.
 Otherwise, job submission may fail.
-Task Whether Task Manager resource parameters are set Manager Config If this option is selected, you need to set the following parameters: CU(s) per TM: Number of resources occupied by each Task Manager.
+Task Manager Configurati on Whether to set Task Manager resource parameters If this option is selected, you need to set the following parameters: CU(s) per TM: Number of resources occupied by each Task Manager.
 Slot(s) per TM: Number of slots contained in each Task Manager.

-Save Job Log Whether to save the job running logs to the OBS bucket.
-CAUTION You are advised to select this parameter.
+Name Description Save Job Log Whether to save the job running logs to the OBS bucket.
+You are advised to select this parameter.
 Otherwise, no run log is generated after the job is executed.
 If the job is abnormal, the run log cannot be obtained for fault locating.
 If this option is selected, you need to set the following parameters: OBS Bucket : Select an OBS bucket to store job logs.
 If the selected OBS bucket is not authorized, click Authorize .

-Parameter Description Alarm on Job Exception Whether to notify users of any job exceptions, such as running exceptions or arrears, via SMS or email.
-If this option is selected, you need to set the following parameters: SMN Topic Select a custom SMN topic.
+Alarm Generation upon Job Whether to report job exceptions, for example, abnormal job running or exceptions due to an insufficient balance, to users via SMS or email Exception If this option is selected, you need to set the following parameters: SMN Topic Select a user-defined SMN topic.
 For details about how to customize SMN topics, see Creating a Topic in the Simple Message Notification User Guide .
-Auto Restart Whether automatic restart is enabled.
-If enabled, jobs will be automatically restarted and restored when exceptions occur. upon If this option is selected, you need to set the following parameters: Exception Max.
-Retry Attempts: maximum number of retries upon an exception.
-The unit is times/hour.
+Auto Restart Whether to enable automatic restart.
+If this function is enabled, any job that has become abnormal will be automatically restarted. upon Exception If this option is selected, you need to set the following parameters: Lxception Max.
+Retry Attempts: maximum number of retry times upon an exception.
+The unit is Times/hour.
 Unlimited: The number of retries is unlimited.
-Limited: The number of retries is user-defined. • Restore Job from Checkpoint : Restore the job from the saved checkpoint.
+Limited: The number of retries is user-defined.
+Restore Job from Checkpoint: Restore the job from the saved checkpoint.
 If you select this parameter, you also need to set Checkpoint Path .
-Checkpoint Path: Select a path for storing checkpoints.
-This path must match that configured in the application package.
-Each job must have a unique checkpoint path, or, you will not be able to obtain the checkpoint.
+Checkpoint Path: Select the checkpoint saving path.
+The checkpoint path must be the same as that you set in the application package.
+Note that the checkpoint path for each job must be unique.
+Otherwise, the checkpoint cannot be obtained.